 Why Change My Eating Habits?

-If you’re reading Coach Calorie, you probably already know and understand many reasons why you should be eating clean and whole foods.
+If you’re reading Coach Calorie, you probably already know and understand many reasons why you should be eating whole foods.
 But just in case you’re a complete beginner, let’s look at some of them:

-- Eating processed, refined, hydrogenated, bleached foods and sugar is toxic to your body.
+- Eating processed, refined, hydrogenated, and bleached foods is toxic to your body.
 These high-calorie foods offer little to no nutritional value, and can cause your insulin to spike and then crash, which then results in a reduction in insulin sensitivity (which over time can lead to Type 2 diabetes).
 Many contain ingredients such as trans fats, which are known to have all sorts of negative effects on health including an increased risk for cardiovascular disease .

 - High insulin levels have been linked to certain types of cancer including breast, pancreatic, colon, and stomach.
 Since Americans currently ingest an average of 22 teaspoons of sugar per day, you can put two and two together and see why cancer might be so prevalent in our society .